-The demand for a product can also be affected by changes in the prices of related goods such as substitutes or complements.
-A substitute is a good or service that can be used in place of another good or service.
+Changes in the prices of related goods such as substitutes or complements also can affect the demand for a product.
+A substitute is a good or service that we can use in place of another good or service.
 As electronic books, like this one, become more available, you would expect to see a decrease in demand for traditional printed books.
 A lower price for a substitute decreases demand for the other product.
 For example, in recent years as the price of tablet computers has fallen, the quantity demanded has increased (because of the law of demand).
-Since people are purchasing tablets, there has been a decrease in demand for laptops, which can be shown graphically as a leftward shift in the demand curve for laptops.
+Since people are purchasing tablets, there has been a decrease in demand for laptops, which we can show graphically as a leftward shift in the demand curve for laptops.
 A higher price for a substitute good has the reverse effect.

 Changes in Expectations about Future Prices or Other Factors that Affect Demand